ViaScientific/vfdocs/docs/ViaFoundry/project.md

         given project, as mentioned above.
     ![image](../images/project_runs_page.png)

+### Option B: Creating a Run, Then Adding It to a New Project
-  -   B.  You can also create a project by clicking the `Pipelines` button on the top left of the page.
+You can also create a project by clicking the `Pipelines` button on the top left of the page.
 Select the pipeline you want to run by clicking on it.
 At the top right of the pipeline page, you'll see a `Run` button; press this to initiate a run.

   ![image](../images/run_button.png)